AntoniVeznev/User-Management-Application/README.md

 # User-Management-Application

 This program is based on Java language.
 It is developed with Spring Boot and Maven.
 For Database I use MySQL.
-I hope you will like my App.
-I am still learning REST API-s so there is a room for improvement.

-## IMPORTANT for DB connection:

-1).
-Check out "application.yml" file for database information.
-I put there my DB username: root; DB password: 1234;

-2).
-Put your "username" and your "password" for the DB in application.yml file.

-3).
-Check out DataBaseInit class.
-There you can change username, passwords, url and driver so the 2 SQL files can extract the data into your DataBase.
+There is a Swagger API Documentation link below.

 ## Installation:

 1. Download the source code.

 2. Load the Project in your Integrated Development Environment (IDE).
-I use INTELIJ IDEA
+I use INTELIJ IDEA.

-3. Connect the project with database.
+3. Connect the project with your DATABASE.
 (I use MySQL).
-4. Press "Run" button.
+Check out "application.yml" file for DB connection info.
+I put my DB username: root; DB password: 1234;
+Put your "username" and "password" for your DB in application.yml file.
+After you setup your DB go and check out folder - "initialization" and class - "DataBaseInit".
+There you MUST change Username, Password, Url and DriverClassName so the 2 SQL files - "data.sql" & "schema.sql" can extract the data correctly into your DB when you start the Application.

+4. Press "Run" button and the Application will start.
+If you are missing the run button go to the main class - "UserManagementApplication" and run it from there.

 5. Go to your Postman!!!

 ## REST API endpoints: